androidfanatic/androidfanatic.github.io/blog/hugo/content/about.md

 ---
 title: "About"
+type: "page"
-date: 2017-11-17T16:25:11+05:30
+date: 2017-08-18T16:25:11+05:30
-draft: true
+draft: false
 ---

-I solve problems and translate them into beautiful solutions using one of many programming languages.

-I got fascinated with programming, the very first time I created WAP pages with DHTML and CSS 1.0, back in 2009, for a ringtone download site meant to work over 1.5 or 2G networks with browsers like Opera mobile and UCWeb.
-From 2010 to 2012, I co-owned, developed and moderated a popular disucssion board and downloads site (love4m.org) powered by PHP and MySQL.
+I enjoy solving all kinds of problems using one of many programming languages.
+Got fascinated with programming back in 2008-09 while building download sites meant to work over 2G networks.
+From 2010 to 2012, I developed, co-owned and moderated a popular forum and downloads site powered by PHP and MySQL.
+I got into computer engineering in 2012 and graduated in 2016.
+I've been working as a software engineer since then, taking up multiple roles and responsibilities as a fullstack developer.

-Open-source projects:

-Hobbies and interests:
+My current toolset includes some python for data processing, React and Vue.js for UI and JavaScript for the rest.

-When I'm not solving problems or mashing keys, I enjoy hiking, camping and macro photography.
+When I'm not staring at screens or mashing keys, I enjoy hiking, camping, photography and some occasional blogging.

-Contact me: